mythz/site/_blog/posts/2022-08-29-hetzner-cloud.md

 ### Price
 This is the biggest draw card by a long way.
 The AWS and Azure "recommended" setups are extremely expensive for the hardware and performance they offer.
 Yes they are mature cloud offerings with a large array of features, but their **pricing scales with hardware resources**.
-Products like `Provisioned IOPs` are extremely expensive, and when other cloud providers are offering far more performant and competitive storage with their instances, it can feel like AWS is using it's market share and their defaults to upsell very expensive products.
+Products like **Provisioned IOPs** are extremely expensive, and when other cloud providers are offering far more performant and competitive storage with their instances, it can feel like AWS is using it's market share and their defaults to upsell very expensive products.

 ### Transfer costs
 It's been long known that one of the ways large cloud providers keep customers in their network is by charging [excessively large and complex data egress costs](https://aws.amazon.com/blogs/architecture/overview-of-data-transfer-costs-for-common-architectures).
 Something attractive about simplified pricing from Hetzner Cloud (and DigitalOcean to a lesser degree) is the included data transfer of 20TB a month.

-Not only is AWS data transfer pricing extremely complicated (inter region vs cross region vs CloudFront vs Transit Gateway and so on), but if your application was sending a lot of data to clients, that same 20TB you get for free with a $15 server, would cost **$1791 just for data** when coming from AWS.
+Not only is AWS data transfer pricing extremely complicated (inter region vs cross region vs CloudFront vs Transit Gateway and so on), but if your application was sending a lot of data to clients, that same **20TB** you get for free with a **$15 server**, would cost **$1,791 just for data** when coming from AWS.
 Azure pricing also confusing, and in some ways more expensive.

 ## Defaults are powerful
 Both AWS and Azure "recommended" defaults are there not because the software selected (SQL Server and Postgres) need that amount of resources just to operate, but more as an upsell.